octobercms/docs/setup-configuration.md

     'debug' => env('APP_DEBUG', true),

 Your `.env` file should not be committed to your application's source control, since each developer or server using your application could require a different environment configuration.

+It is also important that your `.env` file is not accessible to the public in production.
+To accomplish this, you should consider using a [public folder](#public-folder).